hiki-t/aisf24_solo_project/_sources/intro.md

 <br>

 <em><strong>TL;DR:</strong>
-My project replicates key findings from Anthropic's Toy Model (Elhage et al., 2022) and the Sparse Autoencoder (Bricken et al., 2023) using a single-layer linear model with ReLU filtering, trained on the MNIST dataset (Exp1-2).
+My project replicates key findings from Anthropic's Toy Model (Elhage et al., 2022) using a single-layer linear model with ReLU filtering, trained on the MNIST dataset (Exp1-2).
 Building on this,